nixworks/public/news/2012/10/2/index.md

 ##### OSCE
 ### [The OSCE titles the parliamentary election in Georgia as "fair and free".
 Partial results show a majority of votes for Georgian Dream.
 President Saakashvili concedes that his party, United National Movement, will move to opposition.
 Bidzina Ivanishvili is expected to become prime minister, and after legislative changes next year, also head of state. ](/news/2012/10/2/the-osce-titles-the-parliamentary-election-in-georgia-as-fair-and-free-partial-results-show-a-majority-of-votes-for-georgian-dream-presi.md)
-_Context: Georgian Dream, United National Movement, OSCE, Prime Minister of Georgia, parliamentary election, President of Georgia, Mikheil Saakashvili, Bidzina Ivanishvili_
+_Context: OSCE, parliamentary election, Prime Minister of Georgia, Bidzina Ivanishvili, Georgian Dream, United National Movement, Mikheil Saakashvili, President of Georgia_

 ## [Previous Day...](/news/2012/10/1/index.md)